 - Théâtre du Luxembourg has 40 minute long performances on Wednesdays, Saturdays, Sundays and school holidays.
 The theatre is covered and heated.
 It is recommended that guests arrive 30 minutes prior to the performance.
-The fee is 4.70 Euros per person.
+The fee is 7.20 Euros per person (April 2023 pricing).

 - The fenced-in children’s playground located next to the theatre has an entrance fee.

 Pin This For Later